Auditory system: Outer ear

-The folds of cartilage surrounding the ear canal are called the pinna.
-Sound waves are reflected and attenuated when they hit the pinna, and these changes provide additional information that will help the brain determine the sound direction.
+The folds of cartilage surrounding the ear canal are called the auricle.
+Sound waves are reflected and attenuated when they hit the auricle, and these changes provide additional information that will help the brain determine the sound direction.

 The sound waves enter the auditory canal, a deceptively simple tube.
 The ear canal amplifies sounds that are between 3 and 12 kHz.
 The tympanic membrane, at the far end of the ear canal marks the beginning of the middle ear.

 Middle ear

 Sound waves travel through the ear canal and hit the tympanic membrane, or eardrum.
 This wave information travels across the air-filled middle ear cavity via a series of delicate bones: the malleus (hammer), incus (anvil) and stapes (stirrup).
 These ossicles act as a lever, converting the lower-pressure eardrum sound vibrations into higher-pressure sound vibrations at another, smaller membrane called the oval window or vestibular window.
 The manubrium (handle) of the malleus articulates with the tympanic membrane, while the footplate (base) of the stapes articulates with the oval window.
 Higher pressure is necessary at the oval window than at the tympanic membrane because the inner ear beyond the oval window contains liquid rather than air.
 The stapedius reflex of the middle ear muscles helps protect the inner ear from damage by reducing the transmission of sound energy when the stapedius muscle is activated in response to sound.
 The middle ear still contains the sound information in wave form; it is converted to nerve impulses in the cochlea.